inverno-io/inverno-mods/inverno-security/README.md

 A credentials matcher is usually used in conjunction with a credentials resolver within `Authenticator` implementations to match credentials against trusted credentials resolved using the credentials resolver.
 Both `PrincipalAuthenticator` and `UserAuthenticator` uses this technique to authenticate `LoginCredentials` identified by the username.

-The `CredentialsMatcher` interface is a functional interface defining one `matches()` method which must be reflexive, symetric and transitive.
+The `CredentialsMatcher` interface is a functional interface defining one `matches()` method which must be reflexive, symmetric and transitive.
 A simplistic implementation can then be created as follows:

 ```java
 CredentialsMatcher<LoginCredentials, LoginCredentials> credentialsMatcher = (credentials, trustedCredentials) -> {